Want to be the first to know?

 The passion for art is rooted in the family of her grandmother.
 It seems that she inherited her talent from her great aunt, the well respected painter Babette Wagner.
 During several trips to Canada she had the opportunity to visit the Ontario Gallery of Art.
 Inspired by the Group of Seven Paintings, she created her works depicting the Canadian landscapes.

 In addition to continuing her studies at Art College in Zurich, her artistic development is influenced by her frequent travel abroad.
 During an educational trip to Florence, Hagmann gained more insight into the history and technology of mineral and oil paints at the Scuola Leonardo da Vinci.

 Since 2004, her paintings are displayed in the Zurich region and in Engadin, as well as in her studio in Ticino/Tessin.
-Cornelia Hagmann creates contemporary paintings in acrylic, watercolor, and oil.
+Cornelia Hagmann creates contemporary paintings in acrylic, watercolour, and oil.

 Her thoughts and her basic attitude towards nature and the environment inspire Cornelia Hagmann to paint these pictures.
 They are a true declaration of love to our magnificent nature.

 See more about Cornelia Hagmann on her personal Website: